top of page

 J.D.Angrist (2009) Chapter 5.1, 5.2

-Roth (2021) Pre-test with Caution: Event-study Estimates After Testing for Parallel Trends
+Roth (2021) Pre-test with Caution: Event-study Estimates after Testing for Parallel Trends

 Abadie (2021) Using Synthetic Controls Feasibility, Data Requirements and Methodological Aspects